 Although we try to keep Christ in Christmas, many of our ideas about Christmas aren’t Bible based.
-For example, although angels visited the shepherds, there is no mention of them being present at Jesus’ birth but, chances are, there’s an angel watching over the holy family in most nativity scenes.
 In spite of the delightful carols, the gospels make no mention of a little drummer boy, cattle lowing, Jeanette or Isabella, a partridge in a pear tree, and, rather than mid-winter, it’s more likely that Jesus was born in early fall.

-Perhaps the most glaring example of misinformation, however, regards the wise men.
-The names Gaspar, Melchior, and Balthazar, while good to know when playing trivia, are simply the stuff of legends and not the Bible.
-Moreover, there weren’t necessarily three of them, they weren’t kings, and the shepherds weren’t present when they met Jesus.
-We can blame John Henry Hopkins, the Pennsylvania clergyman who wrote the song, “We Three Kings” for much of our confusion.
-He wrote the carol in 1857 as a special treat for his nieces and nephews and used it in a Christmas pageant that year.
+Perhaps the most glaring example of misinformation found in the season’s songs has to do with the wise men.
+We can blame John Henry Hopkins, the Pennsylvania clergyman who wrote the song “We Three Kings” for much of our confusion.
+He wrote the carol in 1857 for his nieces and nephews and used it in a Christmas pageant that year.
 Published in a collection of hymns and carols in 1863, it’s been sung around the world ever since and most people are now convinced that these three kings visited the baby Jesus shortly after his birth.

 Even though the gospel account of the wise men’s visit follows closely after the birth of Jesus, logic tells us a couple of years had to pass before their arrival.
-Having traveled over 800 miles and stopped to see Herod in Jerusalem, the wise men wouldn’t have arrived immediately following Jesus’ birth.
-Jesus was probably a toddler when they finally arrived and found Him in a house with Mary.
-While the wise men sought to worship the new king, Herod sought to kill him; his decision to kill all boys two years and younger ties in with this timeline.
-Although they make a nice addition to our nativity scenes, the wise men weren’t there.
+Having traveled over 800 miles and stopping to see Herod in Jerusalem, the magi couldn’t have arrived immediately following Jesus’ birth.
+Jesus probably was a toddler when they finally arrived and found Him in a house with Mary.
+While these visitors sought to worship the new king, Herod wanted to kill him and his decision to kill all boys two years and younger ties in with this timeline.

 We three kings of Orient are Bearing gifts we traverse afar.